TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Experiments

 A \textit{persistent backdoor attack} is defined as an action-level backdoor where, once the trigger $\delta$ (applied to $s_{t-k}$) is activated, the target action will output consistently for the subsequent $k$ time steps.
 Unlike policy-level attacks, its malicious effect is persistent for a fixed duration of $k$ steps.

-The efficacy of a persistent backdoor trained with TrojanTO is demonstrated in Table~\ref{tab:delayed}.
-These results confirm that upon trigger activation, the model reliably produces the intended target action sequences for the specified duration, with merely a minor decrease in CP observed as persistence lengthens.
-However, this persistence duration is constrained by the TO model's context window, e.g., limited to fewer than 20 steps.
+Table~\ref{tab:delayed} demonstrates the efficacy of the persistent TrojanTO backdoor.
+The results confirm that upon trigger activation, the model consistently executes the target action for the specified duration.
+Crucially, this sustained malicious behavior is maintained with only a minor degradation in CP as the persistence duration increases.
+However, the maximum duration is fundamentally bounded by the TO model's finite context window (e.g., fewer than 20 steps).
+Beyond this context, the trigger is pushed out of context, causing the backdoor to deactivate.